junesirius/junesirius.github.io/_posts/Supernatural/SPN_Horror/SPN-Horror-whole-novel.md

 "I was afraid I might be the one committed the crime."
 Castiel says gravely.

-Dean glares at him with widened eyes, whispering rapidly, "What are you talking about?
+Dean glares at him with widened eyes, whispering rapidly, "What the hell are you talking about?
 You said you fell asleep the whole night, like the rest of us."

 "I did," Castiel looks at him straight in the eyes, troubled, "and I don't remember anything over the night, so I assumed I slept.
 But my shoes, they're wet in the morning."